opentofu/tofudl/README.md

 ## Caching

-You can also set up a caching downloader like this:
+This library also supports caching using the mirror tool:

 ```go
 package main